Gun control measures proposed by Trump, lawmakers after Florida school shooting

 “Certainly, nobody under 21 should have an AR-15.”

+And when Republican Sen. Pat Toomey, R-Pa., acknowledged that a bill he’s sponsored with Sen. Joe Manchin, D-W.Va., to broaden background checks does not include raising the age limit, Trump accused him of being “afraid of the NRA.”

+National Rifle Association spokeswoman Dana Loesch has already said the powerful gun lobby does not support raising the age limit to purchase certain firearms.
+After Trump’s White House meeting, she told Fox News it was “good TV,” but some of the proposals were “really bad policy.”

-Senators Marco Rubio, R-Fla., and Pat Roberts, R-Kan., have also voiced support for raising the minimum age to purchase certain types of guns.
+However, some Republican senators, including Rubio and Pat Roberts of Kansas, have voiced support for raising the minimum age to purchase certain types of firearms.

 “Certainly, nobody under 21 should have an AR-15," Roberts said.